10 Strategies for Increasing Customer Retention

 10. Optimise your billing process

 Churn can throw a spanner in the works of the best customer loyalty strategies, so if you’re aiming to improve customer retention, optimizing your payments process could be highly effective.
-Offering Direct debit through GoCardless can help you seamlessly manage payments, while you can also create your own custom integration with popular billing and accounting software like Xero and Sage.
+Offering ACH debit through GoCardless can help you seamlessly manage bank debit payments, while you can also create your own custom integration with popular billing and accounting software like Xero and Sage.

 We can help